Music created using the Tandy Radio Shack TRS-80 Microcomputer, Orchestra-90 and the MIDI/80.

 - Memory: 4-48 KB RAM / 4-14 KB ROM.

-- Improvements: Included built-in lowercase, a better keyboard, enhanced character set, real-time clock, faster cassette interface, and a quicker processor compared to the Model I.
+- Improvements: Included built-in lowercase, a better keyboard, enhanced character set, real-time clock, faster cassette interface, and a quicker processor.

 - Released: April 26, 1983.